hyosung11/Launch-School/Courses/journal.md

 09:31 I told Michael Cremonini that I want to take the interview assessment on Monday, 31 January 2022.
 I'm close, I think but it will be good to do some timed study sessions this week and see how they go.
 I'm more familiar with how to solve problems more quickly because I have seen them before.

 09:53 Practicing the Codewars problems still tabbed on Firefox and able to do them quickly which is a good sign.
 I am retaining something then.
 Ha ha.

+11:31 I spent all morning working on one problem that had to do with getting names from an object.
+That's my nemesis right now.
+Ugh.
+I want to watch Chelsea vs Tottenham now.